aarushijain29/freecodecamp/README.md

 | 6 | | |

 # Acknowledgements
-  All acknowledgment goes to the freeCodeCamp team!
+  All acknowledgments go to the freeCodeCamp team!